 In 2017 we started working exclusively with 861 farmers all of which are members of the initiative of Yayra Glover Ltd. The initiative provides help and finances to accomplish the organic certification.
 The training comprises of comprehensive farm management skills.
 These skills allow the farmers to increase their yields significantly.
 More on this here.

-A little bit more than a third of the price excluding VAT.
+Almost half of the price excluding VAT (circa 43%).
 The average share is around 6%, if the cocoa is traded fairly it might be up to 7 or 8%.
 In order to provide Africa with a really fair share of your chocolate we bring all these well paid jobs during processing and production to Ghana.
 Retailers receive around 42% to cover their cost (real estate, labour, capital cost, …).
-The company behind fairafric, fairafric GmbH, needs another third to pay for sales, marketing, transport, certifications, warehousing and labour.
+The company behind fairafric, fairafric AG, needs the remaining 15% to pay for sales, marketing, transport, certifications, warehousing and labour.

 Child labour is totally unacceptable for fairafric and we have a zero tolerance approach.
 Our cooperative has representatives in each of their communities whose job responsibilities include making sure everybody knows about the child labour policies.
 Any violations are reported and we haven’t heard of one for years.

 Overall Ghana has ever fewer cases of child labour in the cocoa sector and overall.
 Most cases that have become public have happened in neighboring Ivory Coast and Togo.

 The key is, that our farmers have realized that investments and education pay off over times.
 Investments into their farms and better equipment has increased their yields massively.
 While their kids head to school, farmers are also eager to expand their own knowledge about cocoa farming.

 Most of the additional money our farmers make is invested into their children’s future.
 We have already cases in which their kids have finished a university degree.